REU Faculty Research Projects

 Title: Bioinformatic Analysis of Single-Cell Sequencing Date from Human Embryoids

 Project Description: Human embryoids are 3D cell cultures that mimic some aspects of early human embryo development, grown from human pluripotent stem cells (hPSCs) by scientists.
 They are used to explore early human development, inherited diseases, and effects of drugs.
 Embryoids are not embryos—they lack certain structures and complexities of a fully developed embryo.
 It is a fascinating area of study that helps bridge the gap between basic biology and medical applications.
+Our lab has pioneered the development of in vitro models of human embryogenesis (microfluidic embryoid) using stem cells and microfluidics with superior efficiency and controllability (Figure.
+5).
+This microfluidic device, made of polydimethylsiloxane (PDMS), contains three parallel channels, partitioned by supporting posts.
+Gel contraction during gelation leads to formation of concave gel pockets between adjacent posts. hPSCs are injected into the cell loading channel before the device is manually tilted by 90°.
+Gravitational force directs the cells to settle into gel pockets to from clusters.
+Then Bone morphogenetic protein 4 (BMP4, 50 ng mL-1) is supplemented into the induction channel, after 36 hours of stimulation, the cell cluster develops into an asymmetric structure with squamous TFAP2A+ amniotic cells at the pole directly exposed to BMP4 and BRACHURAY+ (or T+, a primitive streak marker) cells at the opposite pole, resembling amnion-epiblast patterning in the pre-gastrulation human embryo.
 Single-cell RNA sequencing (scRNA-seq) is a cutting-edge molecular biology technique that allows scientists to analyze the gene expression profile of individual cells.
 In human embryoid research, scRNA-seq is crucial due to the diverse cell populations.
-The participant of this REU program will analyze and compare scRNA-seq data produced by my lab and in existing publications.
-Preferably, the participant should be familiar with R studio and/or Python.

 Yi Zheng, Ph.D.
 Assistant Professor, Department of Biomedical and Chemical Engineering.
 Website: https://yzheng.syr.edu/